So far I visited 10 Castles in County Carlow.

-Today, a twin-towered gatehouse, the hall and foundations of one of the corner towers, dating to about 1300 remain.
-Ballyloughan`s gatehouse, which protected the entrance to the castle, is one of the finest example of its type in Ireland.
+Today, a twin-towered gatehouse, the hall, and the foundations of one of the corner towers, dating to about 1300 remain.
+Furthermore, Ballyloughan`s gatehouse, which protected the entrance to the castle, is one of the finest examples of its type in Ireland.

-Ballyloughan Castle was probably built in the 13th century and consisted of a large open courtyard with a curtain wall and a moat outside.
-Only a small square tower of Ballyloughan Castle remains, as well as the entrance gate which is flanked by two large rounded towers.
+Ballyloughan Castle was probably built in the 13th century.
+It consisted of a large open courtyard with a curtain wall and a moat outside.
+Only a small square tower of Ballyloughan Castle remains.
+As well as the entrance gate which is flanked by two large rounded towers.

-Archelogical excavation in 1955 revealed that the castle had been surrended by a ditch, but that this had been refiled early in the castle`s history.
-Finds from the excavation included a silver finger-ring of the 14th century.
-The ruined house overlooking the castle was buit in the 17th century.
+Archeological excavation in 1955 revealed that the castle had been surrounded by a ditch.
+But, this had been refiled early in the castle`s history.
+Finds from the excavation included a silver finger ring from the 14th century.
+The ruined house overlooking the castle was built in the 17th century.

-Ballyloughan Castle originally belonged to the Kavanaghs before passing into the hands of the Bagenal family of nearby Bagenalstown and following this the Bruen family in the early 19th century.
+Moreover, Ballyloughan Castle originally belonged to the Kavanaghs before passing into the hands of the Bagenal family of nearby Bagenalstown.
+Then, following this the Bruen family in the early 19th century.

-The Castle is located on private land, no access allowed.
-It may be viewed from the nearby adjacent gate.
+Unfortunately, the Castle is located on private land, and no access is allowed.
+But, it may be viewed from the nearby adjacent gate.

 Ballymoon Castle is one of the most unique and mysterious.
-It is situated in the Barrow Valley, approximately 2 miles (3 km) east of Muine Bheag (Bagenalstown) and only 3,8 km from Ballyloughan Castle.
-It is a valuable National Monument of Ireland.
+It is situated in the Barrow Valley, approximately 2 miles (3 km) east of Muine Bheag (Bagenalstown).
+So, it is only 3,8 km from Ballyloughan Castle.
+What`s more, it is a valuable National Monument of Ireland.

-Ballymoon has no recorded history, but for architectural reasons it is believed to have been built in the 13th century by Anglo-Normans and designed as a defensive fortress.
-Much of the history has been lost, but it is thought to have been built by Roger Bigod, 5th Earl of Norfolk, in the turbulent times, or by the Carew family, who acquired the land when Bigod died without issue.
+Ballymoon has no recorded history.
+But for architectural reasons, it is believed to have been built in the 13th century by Anglo-Normans.
+And it was designed as a defensive fortress.
+Much of the history has been lost.
+But it is thought to have been built by Roger Bigod, 5th Earl of Norfolk, in turbulent times.
+Or by the Carew family, who acquired the land when Bigod died without issue.
 In the late 1800s, the castle was bought by Michael Sheill from Wexford who established a number of local businesses.
 The castle was never completed, and its construction was interrupted.
-The cause is unknown, but given that construction began during a chaotic period in Irish history, it seems that things did not turn out well for the builders.
+The cause is unknown, but given that construction began during a chaotic period in Irish history.
+And it seems that things did not turn out well for the builders.

-Located in a field next to the Fennagh road.
-The castle is accessible to the public, with access via a small wooden bridge over a ditch.
+Located in a field next to Fennagh Road.
+With access via a small wooden bridge over a ditch.
 Visitors can access the castle walls at ground level.
-Sightseeing: walking inside and walking around the castle takes about half an hour.
+Sightseeing: walking inside and around the castle takes about half an hour.

-The castle is in ruins, consists of a square courtyard about 80 feet, surrounded on each side by 20 feet high granite walls which are about 8 feet wide at the base.
-The interior of the castle is open, in the walls you can see where the doors and fireplaces were to be placed.
+The castle is in ruins, consisting of a square courtyard of about 80 feet.
+And surrounded on each side by 20 feet high granite walls which are about 8 feet wide at the base.
+The interior of the castle is open.
+So, in the walls, you can see where the doors and fireplaces were to be placed.
 The large double fireplace on the north side was part of the great hall.
-There are no signs of the castle’s internal structure other than the foundations, and this has just led to speculation that the castle was never completed.
+There are no signs of the castle’s internal structure other than the foundations.
+So, this has just led to speculation that the castle was never completed.
 The wall on the west side has an arched gate.
 The grooves that can be seen above the gate suggest that there may have been a barbican.
-In the castle walls you can see many mysterious crevices with strange shapes, such as a guns, loops, keys and arrows.
+In the castle walls, you can see many mysterious crevices with strange shapes, such as guns, loops, keys, and arrows.

 3. Black Castle

 The original Black Castle, built in 1181, was one of the earliest and finest Norman fortresses in Ireland.
-Castle was granted to John de Claville by Hugh de Lacy, the powerful Norman baron who governed Ireland for Henry II.
+Castle was granted to John de Claville by Hugh de Lacy.
+The powerful Norman Baron governed Ireland for Henry II.

 This Castle was built to protect a strategic crossing point over the river Barrow.
 The river crossing was defended in the late 12th and 13th centuries by an Anglo-Norman castle a short distance downriver.
-A Carmelite friary was founded here in the 1260s and the earlier part of the present tower was built in the 14th century to protect the friary and the adjacent bridge which was built by Maurice Jakis, a canon of Kildare Cathedral.
+A Carmelite friary was founded here in the 1260s.
+And the earlier part of the present tower was built in the 14th century to protect the friary.
+Then the adjacent bridge was built by Maurice Jakis, a canon of Kildare Cathedral.

-In 1547, after the friary was dissolved in Henry VIIIs campaign to control the wealth and power of the Church, Sir Edward Bellingham, the English Lord Deputy, rebuilt much of the tower and refortified the bawn wall by adding a circular gun turret.
-Sir Peter Carew of Devon owned the castle in 1567, but Rory Óg O`More, a local Irish chieftain, captured and destroyed it in 1577.
-It was partly rebuilt, but was attacked again by the Cromwellian armies; half of the tower collapsedin 1888.
+In 1547, after the friary was dissolved in Henry VIIIs campaign to control the wealth and power of the Church.
+Sir Edward Bellingham, the English Lord Deputy, rebuilt much of the tower.
+Also, refortified the bawn wall by adding a circular gun turret.
+Sir Peter Carew of Devon owned the castle in 1567.
+But Rory Óg O`More, a local Irish chieftain, captured and destroyed it in 1577.
+It was partly rebuilt, but was attacked again by the Cromwellian armies; half of the tower collapsed in 1888.

-Black Castle is located on the south eastern side of the Valerian Bridge that crosses the Barrow river and it is accessible direct from the river towpath.
+Black Castle is located on the southeastern side of the Valerian Bridge.
+The bridge crosses the Barrow River and it is accessible directly from the river towpath.
 It is a National Monument of Ireland.

-One of the most valuable monuments in Carlow Town are the ruins of a medieval fortified castle.
+One of the most valuable monuments in Carlow Town is the ruins of a medieval fortified castle.

-The fortress was built in the first half of the 13th century in the place of a wooden fortified stronghold by William Marshal the elder in the time period between 1207 and 1213 which he spent in Ireland.
+The fortress was built in the first half of the 13th century.
+Moreover, in the place of a wooden fortified stronghold by William Marshal the Elder.
+In the time period between 1207 and 1213, he spent in Ireland.

 Today, only two defensive towers and fragments of walls remain from this once impressive fortress.